omunroe-com/leinwiki/SigningDeployedJars.md

 on the artifacts you want to sign and run `lein deps :verify` to force them to get pulled in.
 Before you sign them, you should open up the jar file and pom file to confirm that their contents are correct.

-Signing artifacts you have not confirmed that you trust defeats the whole purpose of the signature.
-If the jar file contains .class files, then it's basically impossible to inspect, and you should not sign it.
+**Signing artifacts you have not confirmed that you trust defeats the whole purpose of the signature.** If the jar file contains .class files, then it's basically impossible to inspect, and you should not sign it.
+Instead simply deploy a new version that is signed.

+TODO: write a lein plugin that can check out a git tag, generate a jar, and diff the contents of the jar with Clojars's copy of the jar, prompt the user to say whether the diff is trivial (timestamp, generated-by versions, etc) and deploy the signature if so.

 What you don't want to do is simply re-generate the jar files and pom files from your checkout and deploy those signatures, because the